xiaohutai/jsonapi/readme.md

 directly under `attributes`.

 To use the defaults for a contenttype, just leave its entry empty.
-This will include all user-defined fields (fields in `contenttypes.yml`), the ID and its contenttype in the listing, but not any of the base fields that Bolt adds to all contenttypes, such as 'datecreated'.
+This will include all user-defined fields (fields and taxonomies in `contenttypes.yml`), the ID and its contenttype in the listing, but not any of the base fields that Bolt adds to all contenttypes, such as 'datecreated'.

 With JSON API, you can also request which fields are to be returned with `?fields[<contenttype>]=<field1>,<field2>`.
 To limit the options, you can set